modesignedit/quillscroll/README.md

 🌗 Dark / Light mode toggle

-📱 Fully mobile-first and responsive
+📱 Fully mobile first and responsive

 ⚡ Structured for scalability and future growth